Health Insurance for Visa & Residence Permit Holders

 - Take out Home Contents Insurance: All your belongings (home contents) are insured in your main residence.

 - Sign up for a Dog Liability Insurance: It covers you against physical or material damages your dog might cause to others.

 RESIDENCE PERMIT HOLDERS

 Non-EU citizens who plan to stay in the country for more than 90 days need to apply for a visa or a residence permit.
 Check out here if you need a visa to enter Germany.

-The German Residence Act (Section 5 (1) (1)) states that for a residence permit to be granted, the applicant needs to prove that s(he) will be self-sufficient while living in Germany.
+The German Residence Act (Section 5 (1) (1)) states that for a residence permit to be granted or renewed, the applicant needs to prove that s(he) will be self-sufficient while living in Germany.
 Section 2(3) of the act states that part of self-sufficiency involves having adequate health insurance coverage.